-Regardless of their chosen form of exercise, people can use the following safety tips to help make sure that they maximize the effectiveness of their workout:
+Regardless of their chosen form of exercise, people can take the following precautionary measures to ensure a safe and effective workout:

-- Take 5 to 10 minutes to warm up and cool down by doing stretches.
+- Take the time to warm up and cool down.

 increasesin physical activity, especially if not very physically active.

 - Rest between strenuous workouts, and do not exercise too much if feeling faint or ill.

 - Do not rush to lift heavy weights.
 Correct form and strength building take time, so start with light weights to master the techniques.